CDCgov/reportstream-sftp-ingestion/azure_functions/src/README.md

 [Node](https://nodejs.org/en/download/package-manager/current) version >= 20

 [Typescript](https://www.typescriptlang.org/download/) version >= 4.0.0
+Azure Functions Core Tools - run `npm install -g azure-functions-core-tools`

 ## Using and Running

+You can run the Azure Function either in Docker using `docker-compose` or from the commands in `package.json`.
+Both ways of running the function use the same port, so you can only run it one way or the other.

+### To run outside of docker:

 To install dependencies and run the application use the below command